Football Coaching Volunteer Project

 - Trip Type

 - From £500 for 2 Weeks + £250 per Week

 - Volunteers should try to come for as long as possible preferrably for 8 or 12 weeks.
 This ensures better management of the project and also helps you get the most from the social activities and group travel opportunities on offer.

 - No prior coaching experience or qualifications are required, but a basic understanding of the game and/or playing experience is necessary.
-You need to be of reasonable health anf fitness.
+You also need to be healthy and of reasonable fitness.

 - Ideal for